Bafury66/multinational-retail-data-centralisation444/README.md

 - Finally the data analysis to be carried out using uploaded data
 - My additional aim is to allow the program to be reusable easily and quickly to support daily or repeate usage.

-## What have I learned?
+### What have I learned?
 - Different ways to handle different data sources.
 - Without a clear strategy, it can be difficult to determine what actions are needed to clean the data.
 - A clear executed data cleaning during the data update process can save time in later analysis stage.

 # Installation instructions

-## Download the full repo to local machine.
+- Download the full repo to local machine.
 Create three files detailed below and place them in the same folder as the python files downloaded.

-## Store API details including endpoints, header key and value are to be stored in the file named "store_api_creds.yaml" in the format of
+- Store API details including endpoints, header key and value are to be stored in the file named "store_api_creds.yaml" in the format of

-headers:
-  - key: value
-store_number_endpoint: url
+  - >key: "*headers*", value: "*[key: value]*"
+  - >key: "*store_number_endpoint*", value: "*url*"
-retrieve_store_endpoint: url including the {store_number}
+  - >key: "*retrieve_store_endpoint*", value: "*url including the {store_number}*"

-## Local Postgres database credential to be stored in the file named "local_db_creds.yaml"
+- Local Postgres database credential to be stored in the file named "local_db_creds.yaml" in the format of
-LDS_DATABASE_TYPE: 'xxxxxx'
+  - >LDS_DATABASE_TYPE: 'xxxxxx'
-LDS_DBAPI: 'xxxxxx'
+  - >LDS_DBAPI: 'xxxxxx'
-LDS_HOST: 'xxxxxx'
+  - >LDS_HOST: 'xxxxxx'
-LDS_USER: 'xxxxxx'
+  - >LDS_USER: 'xxxxxx'
-LDS_PASSWORD: 'xxxxxx'
+  - >LDS_PASSWORD: 'xxxxxx'
-LDS_DATABASE: 'xxxxxx'
+  - >LDS_DATABASE: 'xxxxxx'
-LDS_PORT: xxxxxx
+  - >LDS_PORT: xxxxxx

-## AWS db credentials to be stored in the file named "db_creds.yaml"
+- AWS db credentials to be stored in the file named "db_creds.yaml" in the format of
-RDS_HOST: 'xxxxxx'
+  - >RDS_HOST: 'xxxxxx'
-RDS_PASSWORD: 'xxxxxx'
+  - >RDS_PASSWORD: 'xxxxxx'
-RDS_USER: 'xxxxxx'
+  - >RDS_USER: 'xxxxxx'
-RDS_DATABASE: 'xxxxxx'
+  - >RDS_DATABASE: 'xxxxxx'
-RDS_PORT: 'xxxxxx'
+  - >RDS_PORT: 'xxxxxx'

+- Libraries required include:
+  - Pandas via pip install Pandas - *import pandas*
+  - PyYAML via pip install PyYAML - *import yaml*
+  - tabula-py via pip install tabula-py[jpype] - *import tabula*
+  - Python requests - *import requests*
+  - Python SDK for AWS via pip install boto3 - *import boto3*

 # Usage instructions